exfm/node-stormwatch/README.md

  * How to represent deltas?
  * How to represent new highs?
  * Allow setting "high" on a graph.
 Think lke mocha --slow opt.
 Approaching high = red, mid = beige/gray, low = light grey.
 That way color is an indicator of what you should actually be paying attention to.
+ * Add support for typing a metric to an AWS alarm to draw the red line